If we haven't managed to answer all of your questions, please drop us an email.

 How do I pay?

-For your grass fed beef boxes you can pay online here.
+For your pasture fed beef boxes you can pay online here.
 To pay your holiday deposit, we will send you a payment link either to your email address or phone, whichever suits you best.
 The link is simply a click away from paying by debit/credit card or paypal.